awsdocs/amazon-managed-blockchain-management-guide/doc_source/managed-blockchain-proposals.md

-# Work with Proposals<a name="managed-blockchain-proposals"></a>
+# Work with Proposals for a Hyperledger Fabric Network on Amazon Managed Blockchain<a name="managed-blockchain-proposals"></a>

-To make a change to the network in Amazon Managed Blockchain that requires consensus among network members, network members create a *proposal*\.
-For example, members can create a proposal to invite another AWS account to become a member, to invite multiple accounts, or to remove one or more members in different AWS accounts\.
+To make a change to a Hyperledger Fabric network on Amazon Managed Blockchain that requires consensus among network members, network members create *proposals*\.
+For example, a member can create a proposal to invite another AWS account to become a member, to invite multiple accounts, or to remove one or more members in different AWS accounts\.

-A proposal is submitted to all network members to make a Yes or No vote\.
+A proposal is submitted to all network members to cast a Yes or No vote\.
 If the proposal is approved within the duration and with the percentage of Yes votes specified in the voting policy for the network, the proposed action is carried out\.
 The *voting policy* is established when the network is created and governs votes on all proposals\.
 It can't be updated after the network is created\.
-For more information, see [Create an Amazon Managed Blockchain Network](create-network.md)\.
+For more information, see [Create a Hyperledger Fabric Blockchain Network on Amazon Managed Blockchain](create-network.md)\.

 ## Understanding the Proposal Lifecycle<a name="managed-blockchain-proposal-lifecycle"></a>

-To understand the proposal lifecycle, consider a hypothetical proposal to invite AWS account 123456789012 to join a Managed Blockchain network made by a member named Org3\.
-The Managed Blockchain network currently has six members: Org1, Org2, Org3, and so on\.
+To understand the proposal lifecycle, consider a hypothetical proposal to invite AWS account 123456789012 to join a Hyperledger Fabric network on Managed Blockchain made by a member named Org3\.
+The network currently has six members: Org1, Org2, Org3, and so on\.
 The network was created by Org1, who specified a voting policy with a **50% approval threshold**, a **greater than** comparator, and a proposal duration of 24 hours\.

 The following flow diagrams depict the possible outcomes of a proposal using this example:
 + [Approved with Full Vote](#approved-full)